 From finding a quality campsite to figuring out how you’re going to get water, dry camping can be a challenging, yet rewarding endeavor.
-However, we want you to have the best possible time while you’re outside, which is why we’ve created this guide to dry camping.
+However, we want you to have the best possible time while you’re outside, which is why we’ve created this dry camping guide for beginners.

 Up next, we’ll discuss everything you need to know about dry camping, from campsite selecting to must-have pieces of gear, to get you started.

 Dry camping is any type of overnight outdoor adventure where you sleep far from a water source.

 Unlike regular camping, dry camping – or boondocking as it’s called in the RV and campervan community – requires that you bring water to your campsite for drinking, washing, and other necessities.

 Other than that, dry camping isn’t overwhelmingly different from any other type of camping.
 But, ensuring that you have enough water to last for your entire adventure is essential, so careful planning is a must for anyone looking to go dry camping.